mmendiet/ATD-R_MWIR/README.md

 2. Open the darknet folder, and edit the MakeFile
 3. In the MakeFile, make GPU=1, CUDNN=1, CUDNN_HALF=1, and OPENCV=1
 4. Type make into the terminal inside the darnet folder
-5. Copy the ATD-R_MWIR folder into the darknet folder
+5. Copy the ATD_MWIR folder into the darknet folder
-6. Enter the ATD-R_MWIR folder
+6. Enter the ATD_MWIR folder
 7. Copy the ATD_image_demo.sh and ATD_image_demo.sh to the root darknet folder
 8. In the terminal (in the root darknet folder) enter bash ATD_image_demo.sh The image demo should begin.
 Press any key to cycle through the images